EvernodeXRPL/evernode-sdk/hotpocket/reference-contract-protocols.md

-# HotPocket tutorial - Contract protocols
+# HotPocket references - Contract protocols
 [Smart contract](concepts.md#smart-contract) is spawn as a child process by HotPocket on each [consensus](concepts.md#consensus) round.
 The communication between smart contract and HotPocket happens as inter process communication using [file descriptors](https://en.wikipedia.org/wiki/File_descriptor).

 There are several file descriptors that are being used for different channels.
 Following are the file descriptors that are defined.
 Each and every message protocols will be described later.